- 01 HDD VS SSD, What's the Difference

 Once the hard drive works again, back up your data or recover data from the hard drive immediately.

 Step 4.
 If the hard drive is too old, purchase a new drive and replace the old one.

 Fix 5.
 Send Clicking Hard Drive for Repair

 In this case, you may need help from hard drive repair specialists to fix the clicking hard drive and recover data from it.

-To do so, you have two options for clicking hard drive repair:
+To do so, you have three options for clicking hard drive repair:

 If the clicking hard drive is beyond repair, switching to a new one is the only choice for you.